yixleex/mnemeona/README.md

 Mnemeona is an active development project.

-The long-term goal is a complete writing environment where **manuscript, story structure, worldbuilding, and AI assistance exist together in one coherent workspace**.
+The long-term goal is a complete writing environment where **manuscript, story structure, worldbuilding, visual storytelling, and AI assistance exist together in one coherent workspace**.